Research areas

 Literature and knowledge

-In the tension between reception and production of knowledge, this research area examines epistemological functions of literature.
-Literature addresses objects of knowledge, records bodies of knowledge, and circulates knowledge.
-It processes and popularizes academic knowledge, refers to particular systems of knowledge that unfold within it, and which it then takes further.
-Since literature is not confined to an object of knowledge assigned to it nor limited to a defined field of knowledge, the knowledge of literature is in fact characterized by its linguistic and genre-contingent form.
-It is not specifically composed.
-It combines heterogenous and conflicting discourses, and it conceives models of reality in relative autonomy.
+In the tension between the reception and production of knowledge, this research area examines the epistemological functions of literature.
+Literature engages with objects of knowledge, records bodies of knowledge, and circulates knowledge.
+It processes and popularises academic knowledge, refers to specific knowledge systems that emerge within it, and further develops them.

-The doctoral candidates do research in the context of self-differentiating knowledge cultures and with reference to discourses in the natural and human sciences.
+Doctoral candidates conduct their research in the context of self-differentiating knowledge cultures and in relation to discourses in both the natural and human sciences.

 Literature, (inter-)mediality and the arts

-The continued interest in the mediality of oral or written “literary“ practices as well as their dependence on cultural techniques and technologies is reflected in the dissertations within this research area.
-The focus is on current or revived practices such as salon culture, poetry slams, graphic novels, blogs, and cross-media forms of art.
+The continued interest in the mediality of oral and written “literary” practices, as well as their dependence on cultural techniques and technologies, is reflected in the dissertations within this research area.
+The focus lies on contemporary or reactivated practices such as salon culture, poetry slams, graphic novels, blogs, and cross-media forms of art.

-Interferences between literary texts and other media or arts constitute a subcategory of this research area.
-This is where phenomena are addressed that have been examined predominantly in intermediality research in recent years – e.g. the description of a piece of art in another medium (ekphrasis) or the evocation or imitation of another art form or another medium, like cinematic writing or turning fiction into music.
+Interactions between literary texts and other media or art forms constitute a subfield of this research area.
+It addresses phenomena that have been primarily explored in intermediality studies in recent years—for example, the description of a work of art in another medium (ekphrasis), or the evocation or imitation of other art forms and media, such as cinematic writing or the translation of fiction into music.